Service Availability Policy — Delivery Zone

 We recommend that you:

-- Implement appropriate error handling and retry logic in your API integration, including
+- Implement appropriate error handling and retry logic in your API integration.

 - Maintain your own records of delivery zone configuration, independent of the dashboard.